people and shanties walking around the shanty village on lake harriett

 • Restrooms: Porta-potties are available on shore near the parking lot, including ADA units.

-• Sign Language Interpreters & Audio Describers: ASL interpretation and audio description services are available from 11am – 2pm daily.
-Meet at the Welcome Shanty and we will connect you with your guide!
+• Sign Language Interpreters & Audio Describers: ASL interpretation and audio description services are available on Sundays from 12pm – 3pm.
+Meet at the Welcome Shanty just inside the entrance gate and we will connect you with your guide!
+We offer a choose-your-own adventure experience – you decide what projects you want to visit.

 • Printed Maps: Printed maps will be available with shanty names and relevant accessibility and sensory information.
 Ask for one at the Welcome Shanty!

-• Free Store Shanty: Artists are offering new and gently used winter wear free to the public in the shanty village.
+• Scritch & Scratch’s Free Stuff Surplus: Artists are offering new and gently used winter wear free to the public at this free store located in the Town Triangle

-• Evaluation: Our accessibility efforts during the festival will be evaluated by a professional to help develop a plan for future years.
+• Evaluation: Our efforts will be evaluated by a team of accessibility professionals (and shanty enthusiasts!) to help adjust our plan for future years

 MORE DETAILED INFORMATION:

-This is a brief overview of our Plan Beach accessibility plans (which have been modified from our original “On-Ice” plans).
+This is a brief overview of our accessibility plan related to our public program.
 We are committed to removing barriers and limitations in all that we do.
 We understand that accessibility is an integral part of our work and integrate funding for accessibility resources into our annual budget.
 Our larger accessibility plan includes areas such as: communications, website, meetings, off-ice events, engagement with people with disabilities, partnerships, organizational planning and training, and grievance procedures.

 If you have accessibility needs, questions or requests, please contact us: sydney@artshantyprojects.org